Worthing (Ta-Tu)

 Acknowledgements |

-| I am indebted to Ray George, a great grandson of Francis Tate, who has kindly provided photographs relating to Francis Tate's family.
-Ray George's grandfather was Harry Tate, the eldest son of Francis Tate. |
+I am indebted to Ray George, a great grandson of Francis Tate, who has kindly provided photographs and information relating to Francis Tate's family.
+Ray George's grandfather was Harry Tate, the adopted son of Francis Tate. |

 Click here to return to Home